 - Clean-Up – Once the professional has the data they need for their report, they remove the software they installed and effectively undo everything they did, leaving the system as it was when they first attacked.

 At this point, the professional submits their report to the client, prioritizing all identified vulnerabilities by severity.
 This report should serve as the blueprint for the security improvements that should be implemented.
 Oftentimes, the professional will attempt another breach after the improvements have been put in place.

 Hopefully, this much is obvious at this point.
 Without an objective pen test, your only way to evaluate your security’s practical effectiveness is through a legitimate threat.

 That certainly wouldn’t be the time to discover that your network is vulnerable, would it?

 No, it’s better to have these threats identified in a controlled environment.
-TAP Tech is here to help you shore up any vulnerabilities that may be identified.
-Give us a call at 203-744-9760 to learn more about what it takes to secure your business without sacrificing productivity.
+COMPANYNAME is here to help you shore up any vulnerabilities that may be identified.
+Give us a call at PHONENUMBER to learn more about what it takes to secure your business without sacrificing productivity.